 What are Better Code Reviews?

-These types of code reviews help the engineers to continue improving their ways of doing code reviews.
+These types of code reviews help engineers to continue improving their ways of doing code reviews.
 While performing such reviews, the developer pays attention to the code change concerning the codebase.

 Better code reviews customize their approach depending on the situation and context.
 Apart from ensuring a high-quality review, such practice also helps the developers to enhance the productivity of the review.